core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The method defined in this document fundamentally enables a server to set up a group observation.
 This is associated with a phantom observation request generated by the server, and to which the multicast notifications of the group observation are bound.

-Consistent with the scope of this document, the following assumes a network setup where the clients participating in the group observation are capable to listen to multicast traffic.
+Consistent with the scope of this document, the following assumes a network setup where the clients participating in the group observation are capable of listening to multicast traffic.
 In such a setup, the clients directly receive multicast notifications from the server.
 Alternative network setups that rely on intermediaries such as proxies are discussed in {{I-D.ietf-core-multicast-notifications-proxy}}.

 While the server can provide the phantom request in question to the interested clients as they reach out for registering to the group observation, the server may alternatively distribute the phantom request in advance by alternative means (e.g., see {{appendix-different-sources}}).
 Clients that have already retrieved the phantom request can immediately start listening to multicast notifications.